sesi200/master-thesis/README.md

 This is my master thesis.
 The code used is https://github.com/kzl/lifelong_rl and https://github.com/siddharthverma314/clcp-neurips-2020.
+If you have questions about the work you can reach me at firstname@lastname.org.